scyclow/fake-internet-money-dev/notes.md

 # TODO
+- make sure dneomination is always displayed, exspecially in portrait
 - make sure all numerals are shadowed on thirds layout
 - make max rosette stroke weight ~1.25
 - make echo version of the numismatic border/background